Massachusetts Lighthouses:

 You Can Drive or Hike To

-Click the lighthouse image or link below to find out information about Scituate lighthouse including historic snapshots, directions, more photos, and links for places to visit.
+Click any lighthouse image or link below to find out information about each lighthouse, including historical stories, directions, tours, photos, and nearby attractions.

 Boston and South Shore Area Lighthouses: